 Hundreds of titles are added to Australia's online viewing services each and every month, all vying for a spot on your must-see list.
 And, so you don't spend 45 minutes scrolling and then being too tired to actually commit to watching anything, we're here to help.
-From the latest and greatest to old favourites, here are our picks for your streaming queue from June's haul of newbies.
+We've spent plenty of couch time watching our way through this months latest batch — and, from the latest and greatest to old favourites, here are our picks for your streaming queue from November haul of newbies.

 BRAND NEW STUFF YOU CAN WATCH IN FULL RIGHT NOW

-Luca is available to stream via Disney+.
+Finch is available to stream via Apple TV+.

 NEW AND RETURNING SHOWS TO CHECK OUT WEEK BY WEEK

-The first four episodes of Loki are available to stream via Disney+, with new episodes dropping weekly.
+Hawkeye is streaming via Disney+, with new episodes dropping weekly.

-Published on June 30, 2021 by Sarah Ward
+Published on November 30, 2021 by Sarah Ward